| Sonic Racing: CrossWorlds | |||

 In addition to this, Sonic Racing: CrossWorlds also boasts the largest roster of playable characters in the franchise to date.
 At launch, players can choose from 23 different racers in its base roster, with promises of more additions in the future.
 This roster also includes iconic characters from SEGA’s library of games.

 Furthermore, Sonic Racing CrossWorlds features an arsenal of 23 power-up items.
-These items include returning favorites from previous Sonic Racing games, as well as new additions like the Monster Truck item.
+These items include returning favorites from previous Sonic Racing games and new additions like the Monster Truck item.
 Players can use these power-ups to gain an advantage over their opponents or unleash devastating attacks.

 Sonic Racing: CrossWorlds Characters